-LOCKDOWN PROCEDURES - DISASTER PREPARDNESS
+LOCKDOWN PROCEDURES - DISASTER PREPAREDNESS

 - Lockdown, Shelter in Place

 - > Lockdown, Quarantine

-- Lockdown, Evacuation and Securing Campus Grounds
+- Lockdown, Evacuation, and Securing Campus Grounds

-A major disaster affecting the College and/or the outside community may require EMCC to become a haven for those currently on campus or may require a complete evacuation of the campus and the lockdown of all its facilities.
-Internal disasters such as a terrorist attack or bomb threat may require the college to limit entrance or exit from the campus.
-In these cases, the college assumes that the situation is as serious as to curtail the civil rights of freedom of movement and to prohibit entering or exiting the college grounds.
+A major disaster affecting the College and/or the outside community may require EMCC to become a haven for people currently on campus or may require a complete evacuation of the campus and the lockdown of all its facilities.
+Internal disasters such as a terrorist attack or bomb threat may require the College to limit entrance or exit from the campus.
+In these cases, the College assumes that the situation is so severe that it is necessary to curtail the civil rights of freedom of movement and to prohibit entering or exiting the college grounds.

-A disaster is best exemplified by a major earthquake or severe storm, though it may apply to pandemic illness\ or terrorist act as well.
-In these cases, the agency-in-charge (i.e. College, MEMA, CDC, Office of the Governor, state and/or local police) may issue a civil state of emergency and/or "no-travel" order to prevent people from entering harm's way and to facilitate the movement of emergency vehicles through the area.
-It then becomes necessary to secure the campus, enforce the no-travel order, and either shelter-in-place or evacuate all individuals on campus until such time as the order can be lifted.
+A disaster is best exemplified by a major earthquake or severe storm, though it may apply to pandemic illness\ or terrorist acts.
+In these cases, the agency in charge (i.e., College, MEMA, CDC, Office of the Governor, state and/or local police) may issue a civil state of emergency and/or "no-travel" order to prevent people from entering harm's way and to facilitate the movement of emergency vehicles through the area.
+It then becomes necessary to secure the campus, enforce the no-travel order, and either shelter-in-place or evacuate all individuals on campus until the order can be lifted.

-A Lockdown may involve either students being physically on campus and sheltering in place or it may, as we've seen in the case of a pandemic, involve a calculated, organized evacuation of students and staff and locking down the physical campus, allowing only essential personnel on site.
-These next sections will cover procedures for all types of lockdown scenarios.
+A Lockdown may involve students being physically on campus and sheltering in place, or it may, as we've seen in the case of a pandemic, involve a calculated, organized evacuation of students and staff and locking down the physical campus, allowing only essential personnel on-site.
+The following sections will cover procedures for all types of lockdown scenarios.